-1. In the Timeline view's right area, right-click in the frame section and select Show Sound Waveforms or in the Timeline View menu, select View > Show > Show Sound Waveforms.
+1. In the Timeline view's right area, right-click in the frame section and select Show Sound Waveforms or in the Timeline view menu, select View > Show Sound Waveforms.

-You can change the waveform scale using the Zoom Waveform the Timeline view's left side.
+You can change the waveform scale using the Zoom Waveform (a) icon on individual sound layers in the Timeline view's left side.